Walter Mondale 1984 presidential campaign

-The Walter Mondale 1984 presidential campaign began on February 21, 1983, when Walter Mondale, a former Minnesota senator and vice president of the United States, announced that he was running for president in a speech at the Minnesota State Capitol.
+The Walter Mondale 1984 presidential campaign began on February 21, 1983, when Walter Mondale, former senator from Minnesota and vice president of the United States under Jimmy Carter, announced that he was running for president in a speech at the Minnesota State Capitol.
 Mondale won the Democratic Party's presidential nomination after convincing Frank Lautenberg, a previously unpledged party delegate, to support him.
 Lautenberg's vote gave Mondale the 1,967 delegate votes needed to become the Democratic Party's nominee.
+Mondale picked Geraldine Ferraro, a U.S. representative from New York, as his running mate.

 Mondale lost the general election, held on November 6, 1984, to incumbent Republican President Ronald Reagan in a landslide.
 Had Mondale been elected, he would have been the first U.S. president from Minnesota and the first non-incumbent vice president since Richard Nixon to take office as president.
 Ferraro would also have been the country's first female vice president, and the first person from New York since Nelson Rockefeller to become vice president, whereas her husband, John Zaccaro, would also have been the country's first second gentleman.

 Background

 A former United States Senator from Minnesota, Mondale considered running for the Democratic nomination in the 1976 presidential election, but he dropped out of the race on November 21, 1974, after having built a campaign for two years.
-When he dropped out, he said that he felt he lacked "the overwhelming desire to be President" and wanted to avoid "sleeping in Holiday Inns."
+When he dropped out, he said that he felt he lacked "the overwhelming desire to be president" and wanted to avoid "sleeping in Holiday Inns."
 In 1976, Jimmy Carter won the presidential election, with Mondale as his running mate.
 Mondale served as vice president under Carter from 1977 to 1981.
 In January 1981, shortly before Mondale left office as vice president, CBS News reported that he had decided to run for president in 1984.

+Even prior to his declaration of candidacy, Mondale's 1984 prospective candidacy received Carter's endorsement.
+On May 11, 1982, Carter remarked during a press conference that he would not seek the presidency himself in 1984 and commented further, "I am definitely supporting Mr. Mondale [for the Democratic presidential nomination]."